-OTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLI HIS PORTION FO THIS P PROXY CAR D IS VALID ONLY WHI EN SIGNED AND DATED.
-DETACH A AND RETURN T HIS PORTIC IN ONLY The Board of Directors recommends you vote Withhold All For All Except To withhold authority to vote for any indimark "For All Except" and write the nominee(s) on the line below.
-FOR the following: ., 1.
-Election of Directors 0 0 0 Nominees 11 Charles A. Baker 02 Michael S. Brown, M.D.
-03 Arthur F. Ry an 04 George L. Sing 05 Marc Tessier-La vigne The Board of Directors recommends you vote FOR proposal 2: For Against Abstai 2 Proposal to ratify the appointment of PricewaterhouseCoopers LLP firm for the fiscal year ending December 31, 2012. as the Compa ny's independe ent registered d public accounting 0 0 0 NOTE: In their discretion, the named proxies may vote on such other buthereof. siness as may properly com e before the Annual Meeting or at any adjourned or postpo ned session Please sign exactly as your name(s) appear(s) hereon.
-When signing as at other fiduciary, please give full title as such.
-Joint owners should each sig If a corporation or partnership, please sign in full corporate or partnership. gn personally.
-All holders m ust sign.
-Signature [PLEASE SIGN WITHIN BOX] Date 1 ture (Joint Owners) Date
+THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED. т a Roard of Directory recommands you get All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
+1 The Board of Directors recommends you vote FOR the following: 1 1.
+Election of Directors Nominees 0 Michael S. Brown, M.D.
+02 Leonar rd S. Schleifer 03 Eric M. Shooter, I Ph.D.
+04 George D. Yancopoulos The Board of Directors recommends you vote FOR the following proposal: Against Abstain 2 2 Proposal to ratify the appointment of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2013.
+NOTE: In their discretion, the named proxies may vote on such other business as may properly come before the Annual Meeting or at any adjourned or postponed session thereof.
+Please sign exactly as your name(s) appear(s) hereon.
+When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
+Joint owners should each sign personally.
+All holders must sign.
+If a corporation or partnership, please sign in full corporate or partnership name, by authorized officer.
+1

+Signature (Joint Owners)